 The remaining steps of the process, steps 3, 4 and 5, are shown as a flow diagram below.
 The activities that the author(s) undertake in each step are coloured.

 Steps 1 & 2: The process so far

 So far, you have completed steps 1 and 2.

 During step 1, all authors should have prepared their manuscripts for review in a single column format.
 Those of you using Microsoft Word should have used the Submission Template (Review Submission Format).
 Authors working in LaTeX should have used the latest version of the Primary Article Template – LaTeX, and used the “manuscript” call to create a single column format.

 Note that the remaining 3 steps of the publication process assume that the above templates have been used.
 If you have not used them, you are likely to encounter more problems during publication.
 Therefore, you must re-import your submission into the correct relevant template, before starting step 3.

-During Step 2, all authors submitted their papers, pictorials, artwork reports, posters, tool demos and graduate student symposium submissions for review.
+During Step 2, all authors submitted their papers, pictorials, artwork reports, posters, tool demos, undergraduate research, and graduate student symposium submissions for review.

 Now, your submission has been accepted.
 Again, congratulations.
 Please proceed to Step 3.

 In addition to the guidance that follows, the ACM provides a video to guide authors through its publication process.
 You can view this video here.